RusakovLab/RusakovLab.github.io/about.md

 order: 20
 ---

-Neuroalgebra is a collaborative project spearheaded by the [UCL Laboratory of Synaptic Imaging](https://www.ucl.ac.uk/ion/research/research-departments/department-clinical-and-experimental-epilepsy/experimental-research-4).
+Neuroalgebra is a collaborative project led by the [UCL Laboratory of Synaptic Imaging](https://www.ucl.ac.uk/ion/research/research-departments/department-clinical-and-experimental-epilepsy/experimental-research-4).
 The dedicated team behind this initiative includes:
 - **Leonid P. Savtchenko**
 - **Dmitri A. Rusakov**